julienpierini/bigtime-api/README.md

 ## Requirements 📝

   - API exposed using AWS API Gateway, with Lambda backend
+  - CTO's a slytherin, solution should be written in Python 3 🐍
   - Single ressource `/currentTime` that can accept only `GET` requests
   - Deployment steps should be called through `make deploy`
   - Removal of deployed resources can be performed with `make destroy`
-  - Ops team should be notified on API error
+  - Ops team should be notified on backend error

+Notes:
-Note: Assume that the team that will deploy this API has all administrative rights to do so.
+  - Assume that the team that will deploy this API has all administrative rights to do so
+  - Any authentication is out of scope

 #### Bonus 🥇

   - Log access to the API
-  - Provide usage stats (number of time) for the last 15 days
+  - Provide usage stats (number of times the resource has been called) for the last 15 days

 ## API Description 🤓